NREL/bifacial_radiance/README.md

  If you are on a PC you should also copy the Jaloxa radwinexe-5.0.a.8-win64.zip executables into `program files/radiance/bin`: http://www.jaloxa.eu/resources/radiance/radwinexe.shtml

- **Note: This software is not endorsed by or officially connected with the Radiance software package or its development team.
+ **Note: bifacial_radiance is not endorsed by or officially connected with the Radiance software package or its development team.

  #### STEP 1: Install and import bifacial_radiance